-State and Regional Funding Opportunities and Challenges Issue / Background Strategy General Funding In 2020 and 2021, transit agencies were hit hard by the loss of ridership and revenue due to the COVID-19 pandemic.
-Caltrain ridership remains significantly lower than pre-pandemic levels, and significant additional funding is still needed to mitigate the pandemic's impact for transit agencies.
-In 2021, Governor Newsom as part of his May Revise, proposed significant new funding for transportation.
-An agreement between the Governor and State Legislature was not reached in 2021 but the transportation funding conversation will continue in 2022.
-In 2017, the State enacted SB1, which provides \$5.2 billion to maintain local streets and roads and highways, ease traffic congestion, and provide mobility options through investments in public transportation and bicycle and pedestrian programs.
-Direct advocacy for additional resources to secure state funding for transit systems, especially if there is a new state transportation package.
-Ensure that COVID relief funding suballocated through the region is based primarily on revenue losses, balanced with the needs of transit dependent riders.
+State and Regional Funding Opportunities and Challenges General Funding Since March 2020, transit agencies were hit hard by the loss of ridership and revenue due to the COVID- 19 pandemic.
+Caltrain ridership is returning but remains significantly lower than pre-pandemic levels, and significant additional funding is still needed to mitigate the pandemic's impact for transit agencies.
+In 2022 2023, the state budget included \$2 billion in previously allocated TIRCP funds as well as \$1.1 billion in new ZETCP funding over the next four years that can both be used for either capital or transit operating expenses. significant new funding for transportation, with additional funds (\$4 billion) proposed for FYs 2023-24 and 2024-25.
+These funds are for capital projects and flow through the TIRCP.
+Direct advocacy for additional resources to secure state funding for transit systems and work to ensure committed funds materialize in the FY 2024-25 State Budget.
+Participate in state and regional efforts to award committed funds through the process set up in the FY 2023-24 State Budget (SB 125).
+Work with other regional transit agencies, and agencies statewide, to continue pursuit of additional sources of short- and long-term transit operations funding.
+Ensure that any new COVID relief funding suballocated through the region is based primarily on revenue losses, balanced with the needs of transit dependent riders.
 Protect against the elimination or diversion of any State or regional funds that support the agency's transportation needs.
 Support State funding allocation requests for investments that benefit the Agency's transportation programs and services.
 Work with legislative delegation, regional agencies, transit systems and transit associations to identify and advance opportunities for funding that would support the Agency's transportation priorities.
-Support efforts to provide funding for the deployment of zero emission transit vehicles and infrastructure.
-In 2014, the Legislature called for, via SB 1077, a pilot program to study a road charge model as an alternative to the gas tax.
-The nine-month pilot began in July 2016, with over 5,000 participating vehicles statewide.
-The California State
+Support efforts to provide funding for the deployment of zero emission transit vehicles and infrastructure, including working with the CalSTA, CARB, and CEC on funding program requirements.
+Advocate for additional state funds to implement Caltrain's grade separation program.
+Formula Funding In 2022 2023, transit formula funding continued its rebound from the lows of the COVID-19 pandemic, seeing new highs in some estimates.
+However, there remain are signs of a recession and the state budget continues to project funding Support the full funding of the STA program. at levels called for in the 2011 reenactment of the 2010 gas tax swap legislation.
+Support full and timely allocation of the Agency's STIP share.
+If possible, participate in CalSTA's Transit Recovery Task Force and support CTA efforts to engage the Legislature on TDA reform and the review of performance measures for transit.